rust-lang/blog.rust-lang.org/posts/inside-rust/2020-10-30-exploring-pgo-for-the-rust-compiler.md

 [llvm-profdata]: https://clang.llvm.org/docs/UsersManual.html#cmdoption-fprofile-generate

 3. Now that the combined profile data from all *rustc* invocations can be found in `<PROFDATA_DIR>/rustc-llvm.profdata` it is time to re-compile LLVM and *rustc* again, this time instructing Clang to make use of this valuable new information.
-    To this end, we modify `config.toml` as follows:
+    To this end we modify `config.toml` as follows:

     ```toml
     [llvm]